To build your own Itinerary, click to add an item to your Itinerary basket.

 William II was born in Normandy while his father was still Duke of Normandy and prior to the invasion of England.
 He was one of ten children and had three brothers to compete with, two of which were older than him.
 As a young prince, he successfully campaigned in Wales, subduing the Welsh king, Caradog ap Gruffudd, which would lead him to try and claim Wales as his own after being given the English crown.
 Following the death of his father, William II was crowned king on 26th September at Westminster Abbey.
 Much to the annoyance of his older brother Robert.

-During their various reigns, Robert and William teamed up to defeat and steal lands from Henry and Robert even pawned the Duchy of Normandy to William to raise the funds for a crusade.
-William found the money to pay Robert by bringing in a very unpopular tax, upsetting his English subjects.
+During their various reigns, Robert and William alternated between fighting and teaming up to defeat and steal lands from their brother Henry.
+At one point, Robert even pawned the Duchy of Normandy to William to raise the funds for a crusade.
+William found the money to pay Robert by bringing in a very unpopular tax, upsetting his English subjects, but who cares about that when you have brothers to one up?

-According to contemporary historians, William II wasn't a popular king.
-It is acknowledged that he was a good soldier, but a ruthless ruler and it was thought that he scorned the English and would have rather have inherited Robert’s lands instead, something that became increasingly more evident after he took control of Normandy on Robert’s departure for crusade.
+According to contemporary historians, William II wasn't a popular king by any stretch of the imagination.
+It is acknowledged that he was a good soldier, but a ruthless ruler and it was thought that he scorned the English and would have rather have inherited Robert’s lands instead, something that became increasingly more evident after he took control of Normandy on Robert’s departure for a crusade.

-Historians also believe that William might have been homosexual, he was never accused of such during his reign but as he never took a wife and was not known to have a mistress or any children, illegitimate or otherwise, this caused widespread rumours about his sexuality.
+Historians also believe that William was likely homosexual.
+He was never accused of such during his reign but as he never took a wife and was not known to have a mistress or any children, illegitimate or otherwise, this caused widespread rumours about his sexuality.
 It is possible that he took a vow of celibacy or chastity, but once ascending the throne, he would have been pressed to take a wife and the fact that he didn’t may well indicate that he had no interest in women.
-This was one of the reasons why his brother Henry was able to take the throne on his death, as he had no heirs and hadn’t named any favourites to take his place.
+This was one of the reasons why his brother Henry was able to take the throne on his death, William had no heirs and hadn't named anyone to take his place.

 Speaking of Henry, there is some controversy over his succession.
 William died in very suspicious circumstances and Henry’s haste to secure the throne has made many think that he might have plotted to have his brother killed.

-William II and his younger brother Henry were both part of a hunting party that set out in the New Forest on 2nd August 1100.
-At some point during the hunt, William was struck by an arrow that went through his lung and according to those that were there at the time, the arrow was loosed by one of his own men.
-It is believed that Walter Tirel, a nobleman, was the actual killer.
-Whether it was or not, remains to be seen, but what we do know is that the nobles left the king where he fell and Henry made straight for Winchester to secure the Royal Treasury before heading to London where he was crowned before either archbishop could arrive.
-William’s body was later found by a peasant and was taken to Winchester Cathedral.
+On one of the rare ocassions that William and Henry were friendly, the pair decided to spend some family time together by going hunting.
+They, along with some nobles and members of their respective households, visited the New Forest on 2nd August 1100.
+At some point during the hunt, William was struck by an arrow that went through his lung - according to contemporary reports, the arrow was fired by one of his own men, Walter Tirel.
+Though whether or not it was Walter remains to be seen.
+What we do know for certain is that the entire hunting party left the king where he fell, Henry made straight for the Royal Treasury in Winchester, which is conviniently close to the New Forest.
+He then headed to London, where he was crowned before either of the Archbishops could arrive.
+William's body was later found by someone taking a walk through the forest and was transported to Winchester Cathedral.

 Image: The Rufus Stone